alphagov/gds-way/programming-languages.md

 Node.js is now frequently used in the wider software development ecosystem for building web application frontends.
 This means there are a lot of supporting tools and technologies and we expect this to gradually improve over time.

-It may therefore sometimes be appropriate to use this technology for rendering the web interface for our services.
-It is hard to set a specific boundary for where Node.js should be used, but our current approach is that Node.js shouldn't be used to implement any significant "application logic".
-GOV.UK Pay are adopting this approach by using Node.js only to create thin, client-facing applications which do not directly persist data (they may talk to an API for this); Node.js transforms an API to a web interface and back again.
-This divide matches reasonably well with the division between frontend and backend areas of specialism, and should allow the frontend to be developed with a reasonable level of decoupling from the backend applications.

 Teams that adopt Node.js must take steps to ensure that they have access to sufficient developers with Node.js experience.